Equine Solicitors

 Negligence claims

-Professional negligence is not something we like to think will happen, but unfortunately incidents do occur in which a professional’s error leads to loss or harm.
+Professional negligence is not something anyone wants to happen, but unfortunately incidents do occur when a professional’s error leads to loss or harm.
 In relation to horses, the most common example of professional negligence is poor equine veterinary advice that leads to injury or death.

-Should the unfortunate happen, we can be there to support you and guide you through the necessary steps to receiving compensation.
+Should the worst happen, we can be there to support you and guide you through the necessary steps to receiving the compensation you may be entitled to.

 Personal injury

 While equine sports can be extremely exciting, there’s always the risk of injury.
-Whether you’re hurt working, leading, exercising or grooming a horse, you may be entitled to compensation if this is down to negligence on the owner’s behalf.
+Whether you’ve been hurt working, leading, exercising, or grooming a horse, you may be entitled to compensation if this is down to negligence on the owner’s behalf.

 If you have been involved in an accident involving a horse, don’t hesitate to contact the team here at Setfords to discuss the potential for a claim.